 The College Counseling Curriculum

 - All juniors participate in a small group College Search Seminar Series to identify and apply available resources.

-- All juniors complete a College Essay writing unit co-taught by their College Counselor and English teacher.
+- All juniors complete a College Essay within a college essay writing unit.

 - A Mock Admission Exercise is facilitated by selective college admission officers each spring.

-- Web-based Naviance Family Connection helps students organize their college search and facilitates communication with each student's College Counselor.
+- Web-based Naviance Student Connection helps students organize their college search and facilitates communication with each student's College Counselor.

 - ArborBridge Standardized Test Prep is available to juniors at no additional cost.
 The review includes both a full SAT diagnostic exam and full ACT exam as well as a follow-up tutorial session.

 - Students may participate in an optional Athletic Recruitment Seminar.

 - Nearly 100 top colleges and universities visit campus each year.